Do you want help with your academic appeal?

 Pre-Hearing

 Once your Notice of Appeal has been filed with the ADFG Office, your materials will be reviewed to determine if they are complete.
-If the appeal package is determined to be complete, it will be forwarded to your respective Division.
+If the appeal package is determined to be complete, it will be forwarded to your respective Division for their response.

 PLEASE NOTE: The ADFG Office cannot provide you with advice on the merits of your case or legal advice regarding your appeal.